Jared Cook Player Prop Bets for NFL Week 18 | Los Angeles vs. Las Vegas 1/9/2022

 Season Stats

+- Cook's stat line reveals 44 catches for 484 yards and four touchdowns.
+He puts up 30.3 yards per game, and has been targeted 76 times.

+- So far this season, 12.5% of the 610 passes thrown by his team have gone Cook's way.

-- Cook has seen the ball thrown his way 12 times in the red zone this season, 12.2% of his team's 98 red zone pass attempts.
+- With 12 targets in the red zone this season, Cook has been on the receiving end of 12.2% of his team's 98 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Cook's matchup with the Raiders.